laggy-tux/laggy-tux.github.io/about.md

 comments: false
 ---

-average GNU/linux user who is in high school and wish to persue being enterpreneur
+average GNU/linux user who is in high school and wishes to persue being an enterpreneur

 visit my [github](https://github.com/laggy-tux/) and youtube coming soon .